What Are Acoustic Tumours / Neuroma or Vestibular Schwannoma Tumours?

 Acoustic Tumours /neuromas are located deep within the skull, close to many vital brain regions.
 In many cases, the first symptoms of acoustic neuroma are auditory disturbances, including ear noise, hearing disturbance or balance disturbance.
 With continued growth, the tumours may interfere with other, more vital bodily functions.
 Headaches are a common symptom, due to increased intracranial pressure, and the pressure can eventually be fatal if the tumours remain untreated.

 Acoustic Tumours /neuromas usually develop slowly, over a period of years.
-However they have been known to grow more rapidly.
+However a small proportion can grow more rapidly.
 The symptom severity and presentation also varies widely, depending on the growth rate and the actual positioning of the tumours.

 Although these growths are not malignant, they can be fatal.
 Therefore we use a range of diagnostic procedures to ensure your diagnosis is accurate and treatment planning is as effective as possible.
 We aim to preserve life first and foremost in this potentially lethal condition, and next aim to preserve as much ordinary function as possible.
 If treated in time, many acoustic neuroma patients can live a normal life post-treatment, However, in some cases an unavoidable degree of handicap persists.

-In order to preserve life and as much function as possible, at Sydney Hill ENT Clinic acoustic neuroma treatment is carried out by a team consisting of a neurosurgeon, an otologist (ear specialist), a neurosurgical anaesthetist and a neurosurgical specialist nurse.
-This team is coordinated through our affiliation with the Sydney Acoustic Neuroma and Meningioma Institute (SANAMI).
-For more information on SANAMI please visit: www.sanami.com.au
+In order to preserve as much function as possible, at Sydney Hill ENT Clinic acoustic neuroma treatment is carried out by a team consisting of a neuro-otologist (A/Prof Nirmal Patel), a neurosurgeon, a neurosurgical anaesthetist and a neurosurgical specialist nurse.

 Three microsurgical options for acoustic neuroma treatment are available.
 These include translabyrinthine, middle fossa and retrosigmoid approaches.
 The approach chosen will depend on the size of the tumour and the level of residual hearing you have.
 In many cases it is not possible to salvage hearing completely, and in most cases there is a degeneration of hearing.
 However, if the tumour is large, a choice needs to be made between preservation of hearing and preservation of your life.